kkaragitz/openbbs/README.md

 Tutorial
 ========

-As of right now, Asciichan cannot daemonize itself.
-To run the server in the background, the & symbol must be used.
+The server can be invoked with the following.

+    $ asciichan-server

+However, running it like that is kind of pointless.
+The server can run as a background process if invoked with the "-b" or "--daemonize" arguments.

-    $ asciichan-server &
+    $ asciichan-server --daemonize

-A "config.ini" file can be supplied as a command-line argument.
-If a path is not given, Asciichan will attempt to look for one in the current working directory.
+Regardless of how it is run, the server will attempt to run according to a config.ini file in the current working directory.
+If the configuration file is located somewhere else, that should be specified with the "-c" or "--config" parameter.

-    $ asciichan-server /home/user/config.ini &
+    $ asciichan-server --daemonize -c /home/user/config.ini

 =============
 Configuration